 a school and orphanage,

 the Tuggle . . . — — Map (db m27391) HM

 (First Plaque): Navy pilots typically had their names painted on the side and just below the cockpit of one of the squadron aircraft.
-Most also had "Call Signs."
-Some of which because the nickname of the pilot.
+Most also had "Call Signs," some of which became the nickname of the pilot.
 On the display aircraft this . . . — — Map (db m83808) HM

 On Mother's Day, May 14, 1961, a group of black and white CORE youth on a "Freedom Ride" from Washington, D.C. to New Orleans arrived by bus at the Birmingham Greyhound terminal.
 They were riding through the deep south to test a court case, "Boynton . . . — — Map (db m83809) HM

 This building was constructed in 1908 by Louis V. Clark (1862-1934), who also built the historic Lyric Theater located nearby on 18th Street.
-The Clark Theater on Caldwell Park is named in honor of Mr. Clark’s generosity to the Birmingham Little Theater.
+The Clark Theater on Caldwell Park is named in honor of Mr. Clark’s generosity to the Birmingham Little . . . — — Map (db m27515) HM

 To Be Opened March 1, 2022

 Dedicated at the construction completion March 1, 2002